 Where possible, it is recommended to opt for this service to ensure your plans progress smoothly.

 When ending a venue visit, make sure to leave the conversation open and polite, unless you are both keen to seal the deal.

 If your ‘couple code’ dictated the latter; ask to have a quick walk around by yourselves to discuss logistics and check if you can pop back to their office later.

 To book a wedding venue, you will need to provide the below information:

+A deposit will also need to be paid to secure the date.
 Where possible, ask to confirm specific details at a later date by email so these can be formally recorded.